 As global cooks, we seek inspiration from every corner of the earth, so we adore this book by Heidi Swanson (the brains behind the celebrated 101 Cookbooks).
 Find the best vegetarian recipes to bring to your kitchen from farm to table, without having to travel from coast to coast.

-Remi Zimmerman is a senior at the School of Hotel Administration at Cornell University.
-She has honed her hospitality leadership skills through working on the set of the Food Network show Giada at Home and at the Peninsula Hotel in Beverly Hills, Windsor Capital Group, and the Studio Restaurant at the Montage Resort in Laguna Beach.
+Remi Zimmerman is a graduate of the School of Hotel Administration at Cornell University.
+She has honed her hospitality leadership skills through working on Food Network's Giada at Home, the Peninsula Hotel in Beverly Hills, Windsor Capital Group, and at the Montage Resort in Laguna Beach.
 After studying in Florence, Italy, she continues to feed her passion for food and travel working for Salt & Wind.